 USD exchange rate today in the world

-The US dollar fell while the euro rose in the last trading session, as investors focused on trade disputes following US President Donald Trump's tariff policies.
+The US dollar fell while the euro gained in the last trading session, as investors focused on trade disputes following US President Donald Trump's tariff policies.

-The euro rose 0.52 percent to $1.0958 after falling in the previous two sessions, after the European Commission proposed imposing 25 percent retaliatory tariffs on a range of US imports.
+The euro rose 0.52% to $1.0958 after falling in the previous two trading sessions, after the European Commission (EC) proposed imposing 25% retaliatory tariffs on a range of imported goods from the US.
 The move is seen as a direct response to tariffs imposed by President Donald Trump on EU steel and aluminum.
-The new tariffs will be applied in two phases.
+The new tariffs will be applied in two stages.
 Some items will be taxed from May 16, while others will be taxed from December 1.
 The list of taxed items is diverse, including diamonds, eggs, dental floss, sausages, poultry, almonds and soybeans.

 However, the Japanese yen and Swiss franc continued to benefit from safe-haven demand, as investors remained concerned about the possibility of a global recession.